Blockchains-Princeton/COS-ECE470-fa2022/Project4/README.md

 # Bitcoin Client Project, Part 4

 In this part of the project, you will implement the **miner** module of the Bitcoin client.
-The miner module, or miner, will produce blocks that solve the proof-of-work puzzle.
+The miner will produce blocks that solve the proof-of-work puzzle.

 ## Repository management and submission